muziejus/javascripting-english-major/_chapters/calculator.md

 ```

 This is a lot of work for a calculator, but it shows you that numbers behave,
-more or less, like you might expect them to.
+more or less, like you might expect them to.[^number-operators]

 ### String

 Strings are a bit trickier than numbers at first glance.
 They are any string
-of characters enclosed by double quotes.[^quoting] Have you used a string
+of characters enclosed by double quotes.
+Have you used a string
 already in this course?
 Yes, `"Hello, World!"` is a string containing the
 characters `Hello, World!`.
 Similarly, `"Hello from scripts.js!"` is a string.
 We can issue statements with strings in much the same way we did with numbers: